Isles of Scilly: Flags

 Two flags are used to represent Scilly, The Scillonian Cross, selected by readers of Scilly News in a 2002 vote and then registered with the Flag Institute as the flag of the islands, and the flag of the Council of the Isles of Scilly, which incorporates the council's logo and represents the council.
 An adapted version of the old Board of Ordnance flag has also been used, after it was left behind when munitions were removed from the isles.
 The "Cornish Ensign" (the Cornish cross with the Union Jack in the canton) has also been used.

 Emergency services

 The Isles of Scilly form part of the Devon and Cornwall Police force area.
 There is a police station in Hugh Town.

 The Cornwall Air Ambulance helicopter provides cover to the islands.

 The islands have their own independent fire brigade – the Isles of Scilly Fire and Rescue Service – which is staffed entirely by retained firefighters on all the inhabited islands.

 The emergency ambulance service is provided by the South Western Ambulance Service with full-time paramedics employed to cover the islands working with emergency care attendants.

+Administration

+The Isles of Scilly altogether is a local government district, administered by a sui generis unitary authority, Council of the Isles of Scilly, which is independent from Cornwall Council.